Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 Free Water Cooler - Tips for Disneyland

-Having a water bottle is essential, especially when the weather gets hot.
-There are free water coolers scattered around the park for you to refuel.
+– Water bottle: This is essential, especially when the weather gets hot.
+There are free water coolers scattered around the park for you to refill.

 Disneyland Castle - Shanghai Disneyland Guide